unbxd/js-sdk/README.md

 	,fields : ['image_url','title','brand','price','uniqueId']
 	...
 ```
+- **searchQueryParam** : searh query param name to be shown in browser url, default is "q"
 - **deferInitRender** : This is an array of library features that need to be disabled on initial load.
 ```javascript
 	...